rameshvarun/NeuralKart/README.md

 ## Usage Instructions
 ### Running a Live Demo
+These instructions can be used to run a demo of three tracks that the AI performs well on.

 1. Download the save states and pre-trained weights.
 2. Run `predict-server.py` using Python 3 - this starts a server on port `36296` which actually runs the model.
     - You can pass a `--cpu` to force Tensorflow to run on the CPU.
 3. Open BizHawk and Load the MarioKart 64 ROM.
 4. Turn off messages (View > Display Messages).
-You don't have to do this, but they get in the way.
+    - You don't have to do this, but they get in the way.
 4. Open the BizHawk Lua console (Tools > Lua Console).
 5. Load `Demo.lua`

 This should automatically play three tracks in a loop.
 You can hit `Esc` to switch to the next track.
+You can also hit the arrow keys to manually steer the player.
+This can be used to demonstrate the AI's stability.

 Note that the clipboard is used to pass frames from the emulator to the Python script.
-It's a hack, but it seems to work - just don't try to copy or paste anything while the demo is running.
+It's a hack, but it seems to work - just don't try to copy or paste anything while the scripts are running.

+### Run the AI on another Track
+Once you have the demo working, you can use these instructions to play on other tracks.
+Note that you can only play on a track if there are weights trained for it.

+First, navigate to another track from the menu, or use one of our save states (File > Load State > Load Named State).
+These states are set to be the frame after the race starts.
+Then load `Play.lua` from the Lua console.

+### Training the Model on Recordings
+Once you have the AI running, you probably want to try retraining the weights based off our recordings.
+First download our weights from the link above, then run `train.py [track]`.
+You can also use `--cpu` to force it to use the CPU.

+### Creating new Recordings from the Search AI
+Load a state and then load `SearchAI.lua` in order to generate a recording using the search AI.
+Recordings consist of a series of frames and a `steering.txt` file that contains the recorded steering values.

+### Running the Iterative Improvement Loop
+As mentioned in the paper, we ran an iterative improvement loop that swaps between playing and generating new recordings.
+To bootstrap the process, you must first generate a recording using the search AI and create an initial weights file using `train.py`.
+Now start `predict-server.py` using the `--cpu` flag (so that you can train on the GPU).

+Now you can load a state and run `PlayAndSearch.lua` which alternates between playing and searching.
+It retrains every other run.
+You probably need to edit the code that calls `train.py` on line 90 so that it works in your environment.

 ## Other Projects + Links